cedar-policy/cedar-docs/docs/syntax-operators.md

   ```

 Functions use the following syntax:
-+ Functions can support zero or more operands\.
-Append the function name to the end of the entity name, separating them with a `.` \(period\) character\.
-Place any operands in parenthesis after the function name, separating them with commas\.
++ Functions can support zero or more operands.
+Append the function name to the end of the entity name, separating them with a `.` \(period\) character.
+Place any operands in parentheses after the function name, separating them with commas.

   ```
   entity.function(firstOperand, secondOperand, …)